mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

   - JavaScript
 ---

-My experience proofs that there are two good ways to learn a new technology:
+My experience proofed that there are two good ways to learn a new technology:

-- Build it by your own
+- Re-implement it by your own
 - See how the concepts you already know fit in it

 In some cases the first approach is too big overhead.
 For instance, if you want to understand how the kernel works it is far too complex to re-implement it.
 It might work to implement a light version of it (a model), which abstracts components, which are not interesting for your learning purposes.

 The second approach works pretty good, especially if you have previous experience with similar technologies.
-A proof for this is the paper I wrote - "AngularJS in Patterns".
-It seems that it is a good introduction to the framework for experienced developers.
+A proof for this is the paper I wrote - ["AngularJS in Patterns"](https://github.com/mgechev/angularjs-in-patterns).
+It seems that it is great introduction to the framework for experienced developers.

 However, building something from scratch and understanding the core underlying principles is always better.
 In the case of AngularJS some of the main selling points are: